Representation of Special Immigrant Juveniles

 - Do you take referrals from immigration lawyers?

 Yes!
 We have an experienced immigration attorney in the office, however, if you already have an immigration attorney, we are happy to accept the case to obtain the predicate juvenile order in State court.
 We have several immigration attorneys that refer special immigrant juvenile cases to us, and in these cases, we will not offer immigration services or advice.
 Rather, we will work with your immigration attorney every step of the way, providing status updates and documents obtained to show the immigration judge that you are diligently working on your case.
-Once the predicate order is obtained, we provide the certified copies directly to your immigration attorney so that a special immigrant juvenile application can be made.
+Once the predicate order is obtained, we provide the certified copies directly to your immigration attorney so that a special immigrant juvenile application can be made on your behalf.